-1. Define Member Authority.
+Define Member Authority

 The Operating Agreement will define the duties and responsibilities of its members.
 When a company has more than one member, it is crucial to define which member has the authority to sign documents and legally bind their company.
-When it comes to real estate, title agents and lending institutions will want to know who has the authority to endorse loan documentation or sign deeds.
+Regarding real estate, title agents and lending institutions will want to know who has the authority to endorse loan documentation or sign deeds.
 They’ll ask to see the Operating Agreement to ascertain the responsible party.
 Without the Agreement, they cannot proceed with an anticipated transaction.

-members, family, or other heirs to fight over how the company should be managed or whether it should continue business at all.
+Operating agreements should also include provisions detailing how the company will be managed in case of an owner’s incapacity or death.
+Failure to address these contingencies will often create legal havoc, leaving company members, family, or other heirs to fight over how the company should be managed or whether it should continue business at all.
 For real estate investors, the absence of succession provisions can prevent the disposition or sale of property or impact the company’s daily operations.
-Without a succession plan, state default provisions will be invoked; a once healthy business can quickly find itself in a financial death spiral.
+Without a succession plan, state default provisions will be invoked.
+A once-healthy business can quickly find itself in a financial death spiral.

-A well drafted operating agreement can protect a company against having its assets attached by an individual member’s creditors.
+A well-drafted Operating Agreement can protect a company against having its assets attached by an individual member’s creditors.
 For instance, if a creditor obtains a personal judgment against a member, the right contract provisions will prevent the creditor from attaching or liening the member’s corporate interest.
-If a member files for bankruptcy, the provisions in the Operating Agreement can automatically dissolve or terminate that member’s corporate interest, thereby protecting the company against further creditor actions,, actions that should be directed against the individual bankrupt member’s personal assets instead.
+If a member files for bankruptcy, the provisions in the Operating Agreement can automatically dissolve or terminate that member’s corporate interest, thereby protecting the company against further creditor actions—actions that should be directed against the individual bankrupt member’s personal assets instead.

-Having an legal Operating Agreement is just one legal component that reduces a real estate investor’s financial risk and legal exposure.
+Having a legal Operating Agreement is just one legal component that reduces a real estate investor’s financial risk and legal exposure.
 For the reasons set forth above, real estate investors who are serious about their business should consider having their Operating Agreement drafted or reviewed by a real estate or business attorney.